 Glenn Ford and William Holden were great pals.
 They had starred together, practically as boys, in Ford’s very first – and Holden’s second - Western, Texas in 1941, and were both early Columbia contract players.
 They both became excellent Western stars, Ford developing into the ordinary guy with guts who quietly does what he has to do and Holden into the cynical or world-weary tough-guy parts.
 The Man from Colorado, their first Western after the War, was really the first where they were clearly mature, seasoned players doing a serious job.
 Ford’s first three, Texas; Go West, Young Lady and The Desperadoes were all good but, frankly, pretty light fare.

-In this slightly unusual psychodrama, Ford is the Union Colonel who becomes a federal judge and Holden the Captain who becomes his US Marshal.
-We soon perceive, however, that the relationship should have been the other way round as Holden shows the decency and authority required for command while Ford gives a fine performance of a man descending into megalomania.
+In this slightly unusual psychodrama, Ford is the Union colonel who becomes a federal judge and Holden the captain who becomes his US marshal.
+We soon perceive, however, that the relationship should have been the other way round, as Holden shows the decency and authority required for command while Ford gives a fine performance of a man descending into megalomania.
 To complicate the issue, the two are rivals for the hand of the fair Caroline (Ellen Drew), who marries Glenn but should have taken Bill.

 Released in 1948 and with a screenplay by Robert D Andrews and Ben Maddow based on a story by Borden Chase, this dark movie (in color yet it seems often to be almost in black & white) is tightly directed by Henry Levin (better known for sword-and-cloak dramas) and well photographed by William Snyder.
 The George Duning music is a bit ho-hum and the score could have been from any gangster or other movie but all round this is a well-written, tautly directed film with outstanding acting.

 It starts on the very last day of the Civil War as Ford gives the order to wipe out a straggling Confederate war party in Colorado despite its captain running up the white flag.
 Decent Holden is shocked but says nothing for the moment out of loyalty.
 Ford’s villainy worsens in civilian life as he confides his madness to his journal but will not admit it to anyone else.
-Glenn Ford’s friend Edgar Buchanan (who appeared in three of Ford's first four Westerns) as the crusty, kindly old doc makes excuses but the paranoia and blood-lust of Ford grow as he becomes a hanging judge and leads posses to run down criminals or those he only suspects might be criminals.
+Glenn Ford’s friend Edgar Buchanan (who appeared in three of Ford's first four Westerns) is the crusty, kindly old doc who makes excuses but the paranoia and blood-lust of Ford grow as he becomes a hanging judge and leads posses to run down criminals or those he only suspects might be criminals.
 Ford’s madness is always measured against the rock-like common sense of Holden.